Signed in as:

 filler@godaddy.com

 I want Alexandria to be a city where families thrive for generations, teachers can live amongst their students, and young adults return after college to start families of their own.
 In order to make that happen, housing simply has to be more affordable and more attainable for people of all income brackets.
-As both a former renter and current homeowner in Alexandria and in my work on the ground in cities around the country, I will strive to bring those insights to my work on the Council.
+As both a former renter and current homeowner in Alexandria and in my work on the ground in cities around the country, I will continue to bring those insights to my work on the Council.
 As we make hard choices about how, where and in what manner we develop and redevelop portions of our city, we need to take a holistic view that incorporates environmental impacts, equitable opportunities and respect for the history of the city we love.